Mrelshimy/AirBnB_clone/README.md

 ### Project Description
 This pojects involves handling the backend of the web application by:
-1- Creating the main objects inclusing all the attributes and methods 2- Creating a command line interpreter that can handle and manage all objects operations
+* Creating the main objects including all the attributes and methods
+* Creating a command line interpreter that can handle and manage all objects operations
 ### CLI Description

 * How to start :